sph-mn/sph-sp/other/documentation/c-manual.md

 * has sp_initialize() been called once to initialize sph-sp? it must be called once for some features to work

 ## double free or corruption
-* the event memory was not initialized large enough. call sp_event_memory_init(&event, 10); with a large enough number. some sc macros use sp_event_memory_add internally
+* if sp_event_memory_fixed_add has been used, the memory for registering memory to be freed may not have been initialized large enough. call sp_event_memory_ensure with a large enough number

 ## segmentation fault
-* event takes config from event.data, which is not set or the wrong data
-* event called beyond its supported duration
+possible causes
 * amod or fmod arrays shorter than event duration